silencespeaker755/CA-project1/Report.md

         According to the control signals,the write back data will be from data memory or from ALU result.

+# Change of testbench.v
+* Uncomment lines including Reset

+    Pass Reset to rst_i of CPU.v to solve some problems(mention later).

 # Implementation of each module
 * PC: